-A great way to grow your subscribers is to promise to send customers a special offer when they subscribe to your campaign, but what if you want to send different offers to new subscribers based on the alias keyword they used to opt-in?
+A great way to grow your subscribers is to promise to send customers a special offer when they subscribe to your list, but what if you want to send different offers to new subscribers based on the alias keyword that they used to opt-in?
 To do this, you'll want to follow the instructions below.

 If you're looking to send messages to subscribers based on the keyword they used to opt-in, but don't want that message sent immediately after opt-in, check out this post.